-Coronavirus: Centre asks states to strictly enforce lockdown, take legal action against violators
+Coronavirus: 21 states go under curfews and lockdown, Centre urges legal action against violators

-Prime Minister Narendra Modi has also said that people were not taking the restrictions seriously.
+Prime Minister Narendra Modi requested state governments to enforce lockdowns as some citizens appeared to not be taking the them seriously.

+As many as 21 out of 37 states and Union Territories of India have imposed curfews or complete lockdown orders ever since a directive given by the Centre on Sunday evening to take steps to contain the spread of the Covid-19 infection.

+The states and Union Territories that have ordered a complete lockdown are: Haryana, Delhi, Goa, Jammu and Kashmir, Nagaland, Rajasthan, Uttarakhand, West Bengal, Ladakh, Jharkhand, Arunachal Pradesh, Manipur, Bihar, Tripura, Telangana, Chhattisgarh, Himachal Pradesh and Andhra Pradesh.
+Meanwhile, Punjab, Maharashtra and the Union Territory of Chandigarh imposed curfews, a measure more stringent than a lockdown.

+Punjab Governor and Chandigarh Administrator VP Singh Badnore said the curfew will be imposed from midnight on Monday.
+No person will be allowed on the streets.

+In West Bengal, a lockdown in various parts, including Kolkata, began at 5 pm.
+The lockdown will last until March 27.

-The Centre has asked state governments to be strict in enforcing the lockdown imposed across the country due to coronavirus and take legal action against those who violate it.
+Earlier on Monday, the Centre had asked state governments to be strict in enforcing the lockdown and take legal action against those who violate it.
 Several states have imposed curfews to contain spread of the highly-contagious disease that has infected 415 people in the country and killed seven.

 “States have been asked to strictly enforce lockdown and take legal action against violators,” a note from the Ministry of Information and Broadcasting read.